-New Zealand Introduces Gun Reform Bill Expected To Become Law Within Weeks
+New Zealand Introduces Gun Control Bill Expected To Become Law Within Weeks

 New Zealand's government has introduced legislation that would ban most semi-automatic firearms, including the types of weapons used in shootings last month at two Christchurch mosques that killed 50 people.